microsoft/Kusto-Query-Language/doc/binatfunction.md

 ---
 title: bin_at() - Azure Data Explorer
-description: This article describes bin_at() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/10/2022
+description: Learn how to use the bin_at() function to round values down to a fixed-size bin. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # bin_at()